ajs17/memills/content/people/mills-edward-hallock-1819-family/scratch.md

 ---

 This database is a collection of city directories for various years and cities in the U.S. Generally a city directory will contain an alphabetical list of its citizens, listing the names of the heads of households, their addresses, and occupational information.

+---

+Good templars

+Donna Eschenbrenner
+7/26/2021 email
+to me

+Hi Adam,

+Unfortunately we don't have an accession number on that ledger, so we don't know the donor.

+Sincerely,